nmm131/cp4waiops-accelerator/README.md

 Copy the IBM Cloud CLI (e.g., `ibmcloud login -a https://cloud.ibm.com -u passcode -p <passcode_string>`)

-Run it in a terminal
+Run it from a terminal

 When prompted, select a region closest to your physical location